soiltechproject/fsm-docs/DOC-BLOCS.md

 ### Generators and Configs

 The generators are the methods that generate **PaddockBuildResults**.
-Depening on the user defined setting, the generators will produce the corrisponding **PaddockBuildResults**.
+Depending on the user defined setting, the generators will produce the corresponding **PaddockBuildResults**.

 Typically, generators take an Array of paddocks in their constructor.

 The **Config** object will define how the generator will run.
-Therefore, before running a generator, the user needs to build a corisponding config object.
+Therefore, before running a generator, the user needs to build a corresponding config object.

 The generator will run using the .**run()** or **.build()** method.